-PCAP 2019 marks the beginning of the transition from a paper-based assessment to an online assessment.
-Students today interact extensively with technology-both in the classroom and in their daily lives.
+PCAP 2019 marked the beginning of the transition from a paper-based assessment to an online assessment.
+Students today interact extensively with technology - both in the classroom and in their daily lives.
 Digital interaction and engagement is now a permanent and ubiquitous part of our society.
 Accordingly, the move to an online assessment is aligned with current educational and social practices, and supports increased student engagement.
-To facilitate the transition from a paper-based assessment to an online assessment and also preserve the trend measurement from previous cycles of PCAP, some schools completed the paper-based assessment.
-Minimal edits were made to how students respond to questions to ensure comparability of achievement across modes (e.g., in multiple-choice questions, distractors were presented with fillable bullets in the online format and circles lettered A to D in the paper format).
-The mode of administration for each school was randomly allocated by the sampling contractor.
+PCAP 2023 was administered digitally to students.